How to watch the Harris-Pence VP debate tonight | DW | 07.10.2020

-DW will broadcast the debate between Democrat hopeful Kamala Harris and Republican Vice President Mike Pence tonight.
+DW will broadcast the debate between Democratic hopeful Kamala Harris and Republican Vice President Mike Pence tonight.
 Here's a look at what viewers can expect and when to tune in.

-Vice President Mike Pence and Democrat challenger Kamala Harris will go head to head in a debate on Wednesday night in Salt Lake City.
+Vice President Mike Pence and Democratic challenger Kamala Harris will go head-to-head in a debate on Wednesday night in Salt Lake City.

 Pence and Harris will face off in person at the University of Utah in Salt Lake City but special measures have been put in place due to the ongoing pandemic.